TommasoCere/homebridge-unifi-protect-webhook/README.md

 Notes:

 - Admin endpoints are local‑network only; if `adminSecret` is set, it must be provided (header `x-admin-secret` or query `?adminSecret=`).
-- Tokens are never logged; copy from the admin endpoint response and store securely.
+- Tokens are never logged and sensitive query params are redacted in logs (`token`/`adminSecret`).
+Copy from the admin endpoint response and store securely.

 ## Configuration (Homebridge UI)